anthonyraymond/joal/README.md

 ### Without Docker
 You need to have **Java 8** installed.

 We first need to download the latest version of the .jar.
-Once again replace  `<MY_CONFIG_FOLDER_PATH>` by your choosen path and execute this script
+Once again replace  `<MY_CONFIG_FOLDER_PATH>` by your chosen path and execute this script
 ```
 cd <MY_CONFIG_FOLDER_PATH> \
 && GITHUB_REPO="https://github.com/anthonyraymond/joal" \